-The MA programme provides students who have already acquired knowledge and skills in various areas of design with an academic framework in which to continue to develop their own professional direction.
-The programme takes a pluralistic view of the students’ ideas and interests and there is an atmosphere that encourages experimental, groundbreaking work, encouraging a critical approach and a questioning of accepted practices to address real world problems and global challenges.
+The MA Programme provides students who have already acquired knowledge and skills in various areas of design with an academic framework in which to continue to develop their own professional direction.
+The Programme support the students in gaining independence, developing their design identity and to tackle problems with increasingly level of uncertainty and ambiguity as they progress.
+The course takes a pluralistic view of the students’ ideas and interests and encourages experimental, groundbreaking work, encouraging a critical approach and a questioning of accepted practices to address real world problems, develop new innovative and global challenges.

-In the autumn term of the first year, students undergo a cross-School introductory period, during which they will work with students from the other programmes in the School.
-The School of Design has created unique environment for interdisciplinary design-led innovation.
-It attracts students from a highly diverse set of disciplines and work experience, to give them the opportunity to not only reshape their own design practice, but to reshape the discipline of design itself.
+The School of Design has created a unique environment for interdisciplinary design led innovation.
+It attracts students from a highly diverse set of global disciplines, experience and industries.
+This provides the opportunity to not only reshape their own design practice, but to reshape the discipline of design itself.

 Critical & Historical Studies

 The RCA provides a unique environment for postgraduate art and design students to reflect upon their own practice, and to engage with students from their own and other disciplines.
 The role of Critical & Historical Studies (CHS) is to support the studio programmes in enabling these critical engagements to take place.
 The courses offered by CHS to first-year, studio-based MA students propose an intellectual framework within which they can begin to establish a coherent relationship between theory and practice.